zev-b/extra-curriculars/udemy-course/Sorting-Algos/insertion-sort.md

 3. Continue to the next element and if it is in the incorrect order, iterate through the sorted portion to place the element in the correct place.

-4. Repeat until the array is sorted.Implement insertion sort.
-Your function should accept an array and return an array of sorted values.
+4. Repeat until the array is sorted.
 `
 function insertionSort(arr, comparator){
   if (typeof comparator !== 'function') {